Menu

 Accessories

-The accessories are the little things that can lift your hot tub experience from blasé to bodacious.
+Accessories are little things that can lift your hot tub experience from blasé to bodacious.
 These are not bells and whistles as much as they are thoughtful additions that make you feel pampered.
 Many accessories must be purchased separately.

 • Seats: If you'd like something to sit on, consider purchasing seats that can be safely placed in your inflatable hot tub without risk of puncture.